 In addition to misinterpreting the timecard data, there’s also a risk of numbers being transposed, miscalculations occurring –and time that’s forgotten about –all things that can cause paychecks to be inaccurate.

 Additionally, transferring data can be time-consuming.
 The American Payroll Association estimates that the average time spent adding up timecards is 7 minutes per card.
 And as many business owners know, it’s not uncommon for organizations with a manual timekeeping and payroll process to spend five hours or more running payroll at the end of each pay period.
+The whole point of employee time carsds is to exercise greater control over schedules; it’s antithetical to then spend a large amount of time just counting the number of hours worked.
 And since a handwritten, manual timecard has no supporting evidence –if there’s any discrepancies, you’ll have no choice but to take your employees’ word that they worked the hours that they say they did, even if they didn’t.